Eufaula, Oklahoma: Jefferson Highway Bridge

 When the Jefferson Highway was first constructed through Eufaula, travelers and trade vehicles could cross the South Canadian River, about four miles below the town, only by ferry.
 The citizens of Eufaula incorporated The Jefferson Highway Bridge Company, and constructed the Jefferson Highway Bridge, at a cost of almost a quarter of a million dollars.
 When built, the bridge was the most expensive constructed on the Jefferson Highway between Winnipeg, Canada and New Orleans.
 It opened for use April 21, 1920.
 The bridge is now long gone, and the site of the bridge has changed with the building of Lake Eufaula.

 Eufaula Business District

-The historic Eufaula Business District is on the National Register of Historic Places listings in McIntosh County, Oklahoma.
-The District is officially described as the: "Area within Lots 89, 90, 100, 101, 102 on Main Street between Pine and Grand Streets."
+The historic Eufaula Business District is on the National Register of Historic Places.
+The district is officially described as the "Area within Lots 89, 90, 100, 101, 102 on Main Street between Pine and Grand Streets."

 McIntosh County Courthouse

-The McIntosh County Courthouse at 110 N. First St. is also on the National Register of Historic Places listings in McIntosh County, Oklahoma.
+The McIntosh County Courthouse at 110 N. First Street is also on the National Register of Historic Places.
 The three-story, red brick building with the second floor entryway is said to be significant because it is a good example of the functional architectural design used for numerous public buildings in the state.

-Other NRHP Sites
+Other NRHP sites

 Other NRHP sites in Eufaula include the C.L.
 Cooper Building, the Eufaula Armory, and the First Soil Conservation District Dedication Site.